-- Currently, the risk of influenza infection remains low, however the percent of specimens testing positive for influenza and the number of reported influenza-associated ICU hospitalizations have increased in recent weeks. - Six influenza-associated ICU hospitalizations were reported for the previous week.
-Since October 3, 2021, 34 influenza-associated ICU hospitalizations have been reported. - 285 of 4,607 (6.2%) reported specimens tested for influenza were positive.
-Since October 3, 2021, 2,321 of 107,419 (2.2%) reported specimens tested for influenza have been positive. - The proportion of emergency department visits and outpatient visits for influenza-like illness (ILI) are below local thresholds, but have increased in recent weeks. - Clinicians should consider influenza testing in addition to SARS-CoV-2 testing and review guidelines3 for prescribing anti-viral medications as prophylaxis or empiric treatment. - To protect against influenza infection all Chicagoans six months and older are encouraged to get vaccinated and should ask their healthcare provider or pharmacist about vaccine availability.
+- Currently, the risk of influenza infection remains low; the percent of specimens testing positive for influenza continues to decrease. - One influenza-associated ICU hospitalization was reported for the previous week.
+Since October 3, 2021, 45 influenza-associated ICU hospitalizations have been reported. - One influenza-associated pediatric death has been reported so far this season. - 92 of 4,356 (2.1%) reported specimens tested for influenza were positive.
+Since October 3, 2021, 3,443 of 130,674 (2.6%) reported specimens tested for influenza have been positive. - The proportion of emergency department visits for influenza-like illness (ILI) is below local thresholds, however the proportion of outpatient visits for ILI is above local thresholds for the second consecutive week. - Clinicians should consider influenza testing in addition to SARS-CoV-2 testing and review guidelines3 for prescribing anti-viral medications as prophylaxis or empiric treatment. - To protect against influenza infection all Chicagoans six months and older are encouraged to get vaccinated and should ask their healthcare provider or pharmacist about vaccine availability.
 Influenza and COVID-19 vaccines may be administered on the same day with no waiting between vaccinations required. - For those without a healthcare provider or whose healthcare providers do not have the influenza vaccine, a list of City of Chicago Walk-In Immunization Clinics4 is available on the city website and by calling 311. - Chicago has experienced unusual seasonality and transmission patterns of RSV throughout the COVID-19 pandemic.
 Chicago is currently outside of the usual RSV season and local RSV transmission has remained low over recent weeks. - On April 28, 2022, the CDC reported5 that a human specimen has tested positive for avian influenza A (H5) virus (H5 bird flu) as reported by the Colorado Department of Health and Environment and confirmed by CDC.
 This person had direct exposure with infected poultry.
 Highly pathogenic avian influenza (HPAI) A(H5N1) viruses have been detected in U.S. wild birds, commercial poultry, and backyard flocks beginning in January 2022.
 CDC considers the current risk to the general public's health in the U.S. to be low.
 For more information visit the CDC Avian Influenza Current Situation Summary.6